jugglingcats/tachograph-reader/README.md

 ### About project

-The project tachograph-reader.csproj is suitable for using with .NET Core and VScode, and contains a simple command line app.
-Run the command without args to scan ./data/vehicle and ./data/driver and process all files found.
+The project tachograph-reader.csproj is suitable for using with Visual Studio and VScode supporting .Net5 or above, and contains a simple command line app.
+Run the command without args to scan `./data/vehicle` and `./data/driver` and process all files found.
+The output files will be saved in the same file name with `.xml` extension added.
-Run the command with --driver <driverfile> or --vehicle <vehiclefile> to process individual files.
-You can also specify an output filename for the resulting XML.
+Run the command with `--driver <driverfile>` or `--vehicle <vehiclefile>` to process individual files.
+You can also specify an output filename for the resulting XML, e.g. `--driver <driverfile> [output file]`.
 Tasks are set up in VScode for running the command.

 Most of the sections/features of both data file formats are catered for.
 It's possible to modify the data file formats using `DriverCardData.config` and `VehicleUnitData.config`.
 These are two XML files defining the structure of the data with features specific to the standard (such as cyclic buffer support).